-We have always thought of ourselves as being pretty technically savy, but when the Covid-19 pandemic hit and teachers all around the world were thrust into teaching from a distance, we realized how little we actually knew.
+We have always thought of ourselves as being pretty technically savvy, but when the Covid-19 pandemic hit and teachers all around the world were thrust into teaching from a distance, we realized how little we actually knew.

 The first thing we did was going through our library of resources that we have in our store and realized that some of them just don’t translate well into digital resources.
 Some things are just better in person.

 This meant we needed to look at new ways to reach our students.
-We’ve always used Google Classroom and feel pretty comfortable using it with our students, but it lacks the ability to have students practice skills in a way that can checked.
-We love task cards, but with distance learning they just aren’t the same.
+We’ve always used Google Classroom and feel pretty comfortable using it with our students, but it lacks the ability to have students practice skills in a way that can be checked.
+We love task cards, but with distance learning, they just aren’t the same.

 We asked around to see what some of our friends or fellow creators were using and we kept hearing about Boom Learning.